-Côte d’Ivoire (Ivory Coast) implements Cargo Tracking Note (CTN)/ Bordereau de Suivi de Cargaison (BSC) for all imports to Ivory Coast.
+Côte d’Ivoire (Ivory Coast) implements Cargo Tracking Note (CTN)/ Bordereau de Suivi de Cargaison (BSC) for all imports.
 It is essential that cargo tracking notes must be handled in the country of loading.

-As of 1st May 2005 the Office Ivoirien Des Chargeurs (OIC) had made available to all shippers and forwarding agents an internet application form available here: www.oic.ci.
+As of 1st May 2005 the Office Ivoirien Des Chargeurs (OIC) has made available to all shippers and forwarding agents an internet application form available here: www.oic.ci.

 The system will enable the economic operators to create and manage their Cargo Tracking Note (CTN)/ Bordereau de Suivi de Cargaison (BSC) online.
 This new system will remove the need for OIC representatives to intervene at the cargo loading port.
 It also now allows for the Exporter or Forwarding Agent to create the BSC from their office according to the following procedure: